Nonpartisanship

 Nonpartisanship, also known as nonpartisanism, is a lack of affiliation with a political party and a lack of political bias.
+The absence of political bias can be measured in comparison to the median voter.

 While an Oxford English Dictionary definition of partisan includes adherents of a party, cause, person, etc., in most cases, nonpartisan refers specifically to political party connections rather than being the strict antonym of "partisan".

 Canada

 In Canada, the Legislative Assembly of the Northwest Territories and the Legislative Assembly of Nunavut are the only bodies at the provincial/territorial level that are currently nonpartisan; they operate on a consensus government system.
 The autonomous Nunatsiavut Assembly operates similarly on a sub-provincial level.

 India

 In India, the Jaago Re!
 One Billion Votes campaign was a non-partisan campaign initiated by Tata Tea, and Janaagraha to encourage citizens to vote in the 2009 Indian general election.
 The campaign was a non-partisan campaign initiated by Anal Saha.

 Kazakhstan

 In Kazakhstan, nonpartisanship applies to the highest offices of government.
 The president and the Senate are legally nonpartisan, and the president is barred from holding party membership while in office.
 Akims (regional, city, and district heads) and their deputies are also prohibited from holding formal positions in party structures.
 While national or local election candidates may still receive backing from public associations or political parties, their affiliation nor endorsement does not formally appear on the forms of ballot papers.